2 stable releases

 Language-Agnostic Parser: Extracting Spells from Any File, Any Format

 Grimoire CSS isn’t just tied to traditional CSS, JavaScript, or HTML files.
-The beauty of its language-agnostic parser is that it can parse spells from virtually any file or extension.
+The beauty of its language-agnostic parser is that it can parse spells from any file or extension.
 Whether you’re working with .html

 , .tsx